 Antivenom to black widow bites was first manufactured in the 1930s.
 To make the antivenom, pharmaceutical producers expose horses to small amounts of black widow venom.
 The horse’s immune system reacts by creating antibodies that target chemicals in the venom.
 Pharmaceutical producers draw blood with those antibodies and purify them to be used in victims.
 Those antibodies neutralize venom by flagging a person’s immune system to destroy the pain-inducing chemicals.

 Not one, but many species exist

 Three North American spider species go by the common name “black widow.”
-They are the western species, Latrodectus hersperus; the northern species, Latrodectus variolus; and the southern species, Latrodectus mactans.
+They are the western species, Latrodectus hesperus; the northern species, Latrodectus variolus; and the southern species, Latrodectus mactans.
 Female black widows can reach about one and a half inches long.
 They are shiny and black, with bright red hourglass-shaped markings on their abdomens.
 Males are half the size, lighter-colored and have red or pink spots.